 The Hidden (1987)

 Jack Sholder’s The Hidden is the ultimate proof that suspenseful, brilliant and well-aged sci-fi horror doesn’t require a big budget.
 All you need is an intelligent script, great actors and the cleverness and ingenuity of the creators.
 The film centers on two law enforcement officers (one is a federal agent) tasked with catching a serial killer.
 However, this task is even more complicated than usual, because the criminal is actually a cosmic creature resembling those black, slimy naked snails from our gardens, which takes over the bodies of people and animals.
-I will omit a few additional matters important in the context of the plot of The Hidden, so as not to spoil the fun for all those who did not have the opportunity to commune with this film in the heyday of VHS.
-Let me just mention that the painting by Jack Sholder is a real genre chameleon.
-The Hidden probably changes the convention more often than the antagonist of the body shown here.
+I will skip a few additional matters important in the context of the plot of The Hidden, so as not to spoil the fun for all those who did not have the opportunity to commune with this film in the heyday of VHS.
+Let me just mention that the movie by Jack Sholder is a real genre chameleon.
+The Hidden changes the convention quite a lot.
 So you’ll get an action movie, a black comedy, a thriller, and of course a mix of horror and science fiction.
 AND!
-One more important message.
+One more important announcement.
 The always great Kyle MacLachlan plays here, and Danny Trejo has a very small cameo (maybe 3 seconds).

 Leviathan by George Cosmatos is Alien and The Thing in one.
 Not enough attractions for you?
 Well, how about the fact that its action takes place 95% of the time under water, and the most important prop for the whole plot is Soviet vodka?
 The picture of “European Spielberg” (as the Florentine-born director was once called) is the story of a group of underwater geologists whose difficult mission to extract heavy metals from the seabed was about to end, but their discovery of the wreck of the Soviet ship called Leviathan brought them troubles.
 As you can imagine, many of the crew never returned to the surface.
 Cosmatos’ sci-fi horror is a well-executed, suspenseful film with many characteristic actors in the cast.
-Noteworthy here is good set design, quite solid special effects and music by Jerry Goldsmith.
+Noteworthy here is a good set design, quite solid special effects and music by Jerry Goldsmith.
 So, you ask, why isn’t Leviathan as much talked about as Alien or The Thing these days?
-Well, despite all its splendour, the production of Cosmatos is simply B-class cinema.
-It is in vain to look for depth (apart from the depth of the sea), symbols, hidden meanings, mastery here.
+Well, despite all its splendour, Cosmatos’ production is simply B-class cinema.
+Do not look for depth (apart from the depth of the sea), symbols, hidden meanings, mastery here.
 Leviathan flies the schemes so nice.
 The creators do not care at all about, for example, redefining the genre.
-The goal of Cosmatos was to create a decent sci-fi bogeyman, and I admit that for most of the duration of the film, he did it quite well.
+Cosmatos’ goal was to create a decent sci-fi bogeyman, and I admit that for most of the duration of the film, he did it quite well.

 BONUS: Xtro (1982)

 There are movies you just can’t forget, and I think Xtro is one of them.
-So I included it in this list as an exception, due to the fact that it is practically unknown to the audience.
+So I included it in this list as an exception, due to the fact that it is practically unknown to the broader audience.
 It is worth changing this, because the production of Davenport’s Harry Bromley has an almost hypnotic charm.
 I know it sounds strange in the context of a film so ugly, dirty, grim and nihilistic, but in all its madness, bleeding and grossness, Xtro is simply epic, iconic, different.
 Disturbing and effective at evoking strong emotions through imaginative special effects, Davenport’s film is an absolute must-see for any fan of the horror/sci-fi hybrid.
 I warn you!
 It’s impossible to fall in love with the Xtro.
-You can hate him but love him or hate him in every way.
+You can hate it but appreciate it or hate it in every way.